 Where to file your report and how it can help

 If the bite occurred in Franklin County, you may report the bite to the following agencies:

 This report may be compelling evidence if you decide to file a lawsuit.
-Nevertheless, many people fail to file these reports because they are unaware of the requirement or do not know how.
-This post is will explain how to make the bite incident report and what you should include in the report.
+Nevertheless, many people fail to file these reports because they are unaware of the requirement or do not know how to file the report.